dkim1112/dkim1112/README.md

 - 🎓 Studying **Data Science & Statistics** at the **University of Michigan**
 - 🧠 Exploring the fundamentals of **Machine Learning, NLP, Reinforcement Learning, and RAG**
-- 🧬 Interested in applying **data science and machine learning to biomedical and bioinformatics research**
 - 💻 I enjoy using **software engineering to build systems that connect data and support research**

 <br/>